 Throughout the sailing season, various coaching and training courses are provided for both juniors and adults – for beginners and more advanced sailors.

 Killaloe Sailing Club operates on a calendar of activity which centres around Tuesday evenings for racing, Thursday evenings for general sailing, tasters and practice, and Sunday mornings for general sailing, or racing in the darker months.
 Safety cover is provided on these dates.
-There are three fast safety boats with trained crews operated on a roster system.
+There are Four fast safety boats with trained crews operated on a roster system.
 If you join the Club, you will be expected, once competent, to assist in this regard.
 To go sailing outside these dates is not encouraged.

 No, not expected, but encouraged once competent.
 Killaloe Sailing Club, while having a lively and fun fleet of racing sailors, of all ages from teens to 70s, also have many